footworkjs/footworkjs.com/readme.md

 # Compile the LESS into CSS
 gulp less

-# The default task will also build the css (in addition to the javascript)
+# The default task will also build the css, javascript, and demo zip assets
 gulp

+# Build the demo zip assets (download zip files for example apps, this re-builds the zips using the current footwork)
+gulp makeDemoBuilds
 ```

 7) **Run the site**